Montoya/insights-counter/README.md

 _Only ~50 lines of code!_

 Reconnect the snap to install the latest version, then try interacting with a contract multiple times to see the count go up.
 You can try interacting with different addresses and you will that the result matches how many times you interact with each one!

+## Caveats

+This snap only runs when the user views the transaction insights tab for this snap.
+So it is really a count of that.
+If the user interacts with an address without viewing the tab, then that is never counted.